Neuronal-Oscillations/group-handbook/docs/admin/howtorunstudy.md

 # How to set up a study
 ## Purpose
 We will here explain the essentials for setting up a study at OHBA
-## Prerequisites
-A SSO account at University of Oxford

 ## Steps